 19. Babysitting Service

 You can start your own babysitting business if you’re good with children.
 You can offer your services to families in your local area who need someone to watch their kids while they’re out.
+Transactions should be straightforward, and many in this target market are amenable to cash payments.
 This is a great cash business idea for people who love children.

 20. Mobile Retailer